peacepassion/python-json-server/README.md

 *  json-string response, written in json-data-file
 *  config response code, e.g 200, 500
 *  route different request path according to path key
+*  all configuration can be changed without restart server except host address and port

 ## Demo
 Following is the demo config file.